Getting Started Right

 Official Test Scores:

-National ACT, Residual ACT, COMPASS, CLEP
+National ACT, Residual ACT, ACCUPLACER, CLEP

 A copy of your immunization records is required.
 Students can be exempt from these requirements under certain conditions.
 For more information, contact the Registrar's Office.